Dendro-X0/Truss/docs/architecture.md

     - Project table (create/update)
     - Billing card (Stripe-ready skeleton)
     - Invitations, activity, and feedback sections
+  - TanStack Query (`@tanstack/react-query`) for client-side widgets such as the recent activity feed

 - **packages/db**
   - Drizzle schema and DB helper for: